mahamud/slim-mailchimp/README.md

 Need to login to use the application.
 Sample username is "mahamud" and password is "password".
 Stored in json file under the database folder.

-**The login will genrate a token that is required to be used on subsequent requets**
+**The login will generate a token that is required to be used on subsequent requests**

 Installation Instructions:
 -------------------------